The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy while you’re away.

 Zika virus: this is spread by the Aedes mosquito, which predominantly bites during the day.
 Most people infected have very mild or no symptoms.
 Of particular concern, however, is the link between Zika infection and birth defects, notably microcephaly.
 As there’s no treatment for the infection and currently no vaccine against it, it’s generally recommended that anyone who’s pregnant or planning on getting pregnant should avoid travel to countries with a high or moderate risk of Zika virus transmission.
 It’s essential that up-to-date advice is sought, as the situation is evolving.
 Strict mosquito bite avoidance measures are recommended for all travel.

 Dengue and Chikungunya fevers: also spread by the daytime biting Aedes mosquito, there’s no treatment for these infections, or any vaccine against them.
 Symptoms can range from very mild fever to severe complications in rare cases.
 Dengue is one of the most commonly identified causes of fever in people returning from tropical and subtropical countries.

 Measures to avoid bites should be taken both during the day and at night.
 Wear clothing that covers as much of the body as possible, including long sleeves and long trousers.
 As dawn and dusk are often peak times for mosquitoes, ensure you’re well covered when eating out in restaurants.

 Mosquitoes may bite through thin clothing, so using an insect repellent is also recommended.
 Use repellent on exposed skin.
 The most effective form of repellent is considered to be one containing DEET.
-Take plenty of supplies with you, as there can be shortages overseas, particularly in countries with Zika transmission.
+Take plenty of supplies with you, as there can be shortages overseas.

 If sleeping in an unscreened room or outdoors, ensure you use a mosquito net.
 This should be impregnated with an insecticide.
 Burning pyrethroid coils can also help control mosquitoes.